-Another scenario is that another country, most likely Japan, could step up and back the project, China would not look favourably on this, but it might be more acceptable to others in the region.
+Another scenario is that another country, most likely Japan, could step up and back the project.
+China would not look favourably on this, but it might be more acceptable to others in the region.

-Over recent years China has been trying to woo Thailand and other ASEAN countries away from the US, recently it made headway with Malaysia when the 1MDB scandal damaged relations with the US, but the recent shock election result has thrown this into doubt as the new government has promised to look at Chinese relations more critically.
+Over recent years China has been trying to woo Thailand and other ASEAN countries away from the US, recently it made headway with Malaysia when the 1MDB scandal damaged relations with the US.
+However the recent shock election result has thrown this into doubt as the new government has promised to look at Chinese relations more critically.
 The Thai’s like the Malaysians have strong economic ties with the Chinese but are wary of getting too entangled with their northern neighbour.